-Scope 2 is defined as energy indirect emissions from the generation of purchased electricity and heat consumed by Gränges, in production facilities and office buildings.
-Emissions are calculated using specific data from Gränges’ electricity and heat suppliers.
+Scope 2 is defined as energy indirect emissions from the generation of purchased electricity, heat and steam consumed by Gränges, in production facilities and office buildings.
+Emissions are calculated using specific data from Gränges’ electricity, heat and steam suppliers.

 Scope 3 is defined as other indirect emissions.
 These include emissions from extraction, production and processing of main purchased materials, fuel and energy related activities (not included in scope 1 or scope 2), upstream and downstream goods transportation as well as business travel.
-Fuel and energy related activities include production of fuels used in Gränges’ operations and in generation of purchased electricity.
-Emissions from producing primary aluminium are based on regional industry averages, and supplier data is used for purchased slabs and recycled aluminium.
+Fuel and energy related activities include production of fuels used in Gränges’ operations and in generation of purchased energy.
+Emissions from producing primary aluminium, purchased slabs and aluminium scrap are based on regional industry averages or supplier data.
 Emissions from producing fuels are based on regional industry data and emissions from transportation and business travel are based on specific data from Gränges’ transport routes.

-Carbon intensity is defined as total emissions of greenhouses gases [tonnes CO2e] divided by the total packed products [tonnes].
+Carbon emissions intensity is defined as total emissions of greenhouse gases [tonnes CO2e] divided by the total packed products [tonnes].

-Other emissions such as nitrogen oxides, sulphur dioxide, oil and VOC are not reported as methods and data collection procedures for these emissions are currently being harmonized across the organization.
-Gränges aims to start reporting these emissions next year.
+Other emissions to air of particulate matter, nitrogen oxides, and sulphur dioxide are calculated either based on fuel consumption using local emission factors or based on continual measurements.
+Emissions of oil and VOC are not reported as methods and data collection procedures are currently being harmonized across the organization.

 Regulations: Gränges observes all applicable local and international laws and regulations for environmental impact.
 Emission limits in Europe are based on requirements from the Industry Emissions Directive (IED).
-In Asia, limits are linked to Regulations of Shanghai Municipality on the Prevention and Control of Atmospheric Pollution, and in the US the National Ambient Air Quality Standards (NA AQS) provides the relevant legal framework.
+Gränges’ production site in Konin is included in EU emissions trading system, EU ETS.
+Finspång is not included as the site is below the threshold of rated thermal input.
+In Shanghai, emission limits are linked to Regulations of Shanghai Municipality on the Prevention and Control of Atmospheric Pollution, and in the US the National Ambient Air Quality Standards (NA AQS) provides the relevant legal framework.
 Local authorities continually monitor compliance to ensure that emissions are within limits.
-Emissions regulated by legislation include nitrogen oxides, sulphur dioxide, dust, volatile organic compounds (VOC) and, in some regions, oil emissions.
+Emissions regulated by legislation include nitrogen oxides, sulphur dioxide and particulate matter.
+In some regions volatile organic compounds (VOC) and oil emissions are also regulated.

-Governance and policies: The topic is managed by SVP Process Engineering & Operational Development (direct emissions), SVP Technology & Business Development (energy and other indirect emissions), and the regional operational and purchasing representatives.
-The governing policy is Gränges’ EHS Policy, which is reviewed annually and applies to all employees working at Gränges.
-The production sites of Gränges Asia and Gränges Europe are certified in accordance with the environmental management standard ISO 14001, while Gränges Americas has initiated a pre-study to implement an environmental management system.
+Policies: The governing policy is Gränges’ EHS Policy, which is reviewed annually and applies to all employees working at Gränges.
+All production sites are certified in accordance with the environmental management standard ISO 14001, where the Newport site achieved certification in January 2022.
 Emissions are monitored and managed as part of daily operations.
 Compliance is a prerequisite for Gränges’ continued license to operate.